arielherself/espresso/README.md

 ## India elects a new president

-The president of India is a largely ceremonial role but elections for the post, which take place on Monday, offer a chance for opposition parties to score a rare victory over the ruling Bharatiya Janata Party.
+The president of India is a largely ceremonial role but elections for the post, which took place on Monday, offer a chance for opposition parties to score a rare victory over the ruling Bharatiya Janata Party.
 Seventeen parties have united behind Yashwant Sinha, a former BJP finance and foreign minister who has turned into one of the party’s fiercest critics.

-Mr Sinha, however, is unlikely to win.
+Mr Sinha, however, is unlikely to prevail once a winner is announced later in the week.
 The BJP and its allies enjoy a big advantage in the electoral college that elects the president.
 Moreover, their candidate, Draupadi Murmu, an <em>adivasi</em> (ie, a member of a long-neglected tribal community) is already testing the opposition’s unity.
 Ms Murmu would be the first <em>adivasi</em> (and only the second woman) to be elected to the role.
 Voting against her is making some opposition legislators queasy.
 And for the BJP—its eyes perhaps fixed more firmly on future electoral success than on making history—Ms Murmu could draw in more tribal voters in 2024’s national elections.

+## London’s latest IPO

+GlaxoSmithKline, the British pharmaceutical giant, is splitting up.
+On Monday it spun off its consumer-health unit—which hawks pharmacy mainstays like toothpaste and anti-inflammatories—as a separate company, called Haleon.
+The new firm [started trading on the London Stock Exchange](https://www.economist.com/britain/2022/07/18/haleons-listing-shows-the-woes-of-the-london-stock-exchange) with a valuation of a little over £30.5bn ($36.4bn), making Haleon one of Britain’s biggest businesses.

+The listing was London’s largest initial offering in a decade.
+The bourse’s IPO track record has badly lagged behind those of America, Asia and even continental Europe recently.
+This means the companies it has listed are older, stable businesses rather than the faster-growing technology companies seen on its competitors.
+Monday’s listing, which cleaves off a part of one of Britain’s most valuable firms, does nothing to solve the problem of how to attract tech firms.
+Even Arm, a UK-based chip designer, is considering whether to make its primary listing in New York rather than at home.

 ## British barristers go on strike